MartijnMuijsers/Werewolves/README.md

 ## Requirements

+Server-side:

 * Pretty much any version of Windows, Linux, Mac or FreeBSD and most other operating systems works
 * Java 8 or higher
 * Apache or another web server supporting PHP (XAMPP for Windows)
 * *If compiling from source*:
  * Maven

+Client-side:
+* Works in Google Chrome on any Windows device and most Android and Apple devices; most other browsers do not support CSS3 or web sockets sufficiently
+* Must have a connection to the internet to see the right fonts

 ## Installation instructions